Medically reviewed by Drugs.com. Last updated on Oct 30, 2020.

 Uses for Blincyto

-Blinatumomab injection is used to treat Philadelphia chromosome-negative acute lymphoblastic leukemia (ALL) in remission with minimal residual disease (MRD).
+Blinatumomab injection is used to treat B-cell precursor acute lymphoblastic leukemia (ALL) in remission with minimal residual disease (MRD).
 It is also used to treat ALL that has come back or after other medicines did not work well.
 Leukemia is a type of cancer where the body makes abnormal white blood cells.

 Blinatumomab injection is an antineoplastic (cancer) medicine.
 It interferes with the growth of cancer cells, which are eventually destroyed by the body.
 Since the growth of normal cells may also be affected by blinatumomab, other side effects can occur.
 Before you begin treatment, talk to your doctor about the benefits of this medicine as well as the possible risks of using it.